 Neither the Competition Law nor any other statute provides criteria for the coordination of private actions that may be brought before different jurisdictions.
-Hence, the possibility exists of parallel proceedings being instituted between the same parties, with the ensuing risk of conflicting decisions being rendered.
+Hence, the possibility exists of parallel www.gettingthedealthrough.com 75 proceedings being instituted between the same parties, with the ensuing risk of conflicting decisions being rendered.

-Interim measures may be granted according to articles 700ff of the Civil Procedure Code.
+Interim measures may be granted according to article 700 et seq of the Civil Procedure Code.
 An interim measure may be requested if the plaintiff reasonably fears that its rights are likely to be irreparably damaged during the course of the ordinary civil proceedings.

 As far as the substantive provisions are concerned, declaratory actions may be based on article 2(3) of the Competition Law or article 81 of the EC Treaty, pursuant to which forbidden agreements are null and void for all purposes, or on articles 3 or 82 of the EC Treaty, which prohibit abuse of market power.
-In theory, negative declaratory actions should also be admissible (for example, by a dominant company seeking a declaration that certain conduct does not amount to abusive behaviour under article 3 of the Competition Law or article 82 of the EC Treaty, with a view to pre-empt possible third-party claims for damages based on such conduct), although at present there is no case law on the point.
+In theory, negative declaratory actions should also be admissible (for example, by a dominant company seeking a declaration that certain conduct does not amount to abusive behaviour under article 3 of the Competition Law or article 82 of the EC Treaty, with a view to pre-empt possible third-party claims for damages based on such conduct).
+However, in the only known case so far of antitrust negative declaratory actions brought before Italian courts of law, the court rejected the plaintiffs' request to declare: